AdamHutchison/collection/README.md

 In the above example sorted would equal \[\]int\{1, 2, 3, 4, 5, 6, 7, 8, 9\}

-Sorting in decending order: If you wish to sort the collection in decending order then the function should return true if item1 should be placed higher than item2 e.g.
+Sorting in descending order: If you wish to sort the collection in descending order then the function should return true if item1 should be placed higher than item2 e.g.

 ```
 c := Collection[string]{